john-hen/KDE-diffusion/docs/implementation.md

 as well as NumPy's [`histogram`][9] and [`histogram2d`][10], instead of the custom versions the Matlab reference employs.

-The reference uses a cosine transformation with a different weight for the very first component, one which appears to not be supported by SciPy.
+The reference uses a cosine transformation with a weight for the very first component that is different from the one in any of the four types of the transformation supported by SciPy.
 There is an easy work-around for that, which is used in the current code.
 It should however be possible to rewrite the algorithm in a more elegant way, one that avoids the work-around altogether.

 The Matlab implementation also bins the data somewhat differently in 1d vs. the 2d case.
 This minor inconsistency was removed.
 The change is arguably insignificant as far the final results are concerned, but is a deviation nonetheless.

-In practical use, based on a handful of test cases, both implementations yield indiscernible results.
+In practical use, based on a handful of tests, both implementations yield indiscernible results.

 The 2d density is returned in matrix index order, also known as